Rise Against: Musical style

-Critics have described Rise Against's musical style as punk rock, hardcore punk and melodic hardcore.
-The band's songs emphasize melody, catchy hooks, aggressive movements, and rapid-paced tempo.
+Rise Against is a melodic hardcore band.
+BrooklynVegan stated that the band "took the genre out of the underground and onto MTV, the radio, and the charts."
+Rise Against's songs emphasize melody, catchy hooks, aggressive movements, and rapid-paced tempo.
 Guitarists McIlrath and Blair focus on speed riffing and multi-layered choruses, while bassist Principe uses aggressive picking to lock in with the snare and kick of the drums.
 Likewise, drummer Barnes follows the guitars, stating: "Sometimes I'll do it naturally, or we'll talk about different ways to accent things - fills from the snare or toms, or some big crashes."
 The band members have noted the influence of several punk bands, in particular Black Flag and Minor Threat.
-McIlrath commented: "We're emulating Minor Threat and Black Flag.
+In a 2006 interview with Punknews, McIlrath commented: "We're emulating Minor Threat and Black Flag.
 Who knows, maybe if Ian MacKaye was wearing eyeliner then I would be."
-Other bands that have influenced Rise Against include 7 Seconds, AFI, Bad Brains, Bad Religion, Cave In, Dead Kennedys, Fugazi, Jawbreaker, Los Crudos, Nirvana, Pennywise, Rage Against the Machine, Ramones, Refused, and Social Distortion.
+Other bands that have influenced Rise Against include 7 Seconds, AFI, Agnostic Front, At the Drive-In, Bad Brains, Bad Religion, Berri Txarrak, Bikini Kill, Cave In, the Clash, Coalesce, Crosby, Stills, Nash & Young, the Cure, Dead Kennedys, Desaparecidos, Descendents, Down by Law, Echo & the Bunnymen, Earth Crisis, Face to Face, Flobots, Fugazi, Guns N' Roses, Ignite, Jawbreaker, Los Crudos, Janelle Monáe, Murphy's Law, NOFX, Pennywise, Propagandhi, Public Enemy, Quicksand, Rage Against the Machine, Ramones, Rancid, Refused, Samiam, Gil Scott-Heron, Screeching Weasel, Shades Apart, Sidekick Kato, Sick of It All, Patti Smith, Social Distortion and Touché Amoré.